-Serving Montlake since 1944
+Serving the Montlake community since 1944.

 Seattle artist Rebecca Cummins created "Skylight Aperture Sundial" for the new building.
 It has five circular openings in the ceiling covered by glass discs.
 They project a series of colorful spotlights that move through the library throughout the day, as the sun appears to move across the sky.
 Markings on the floor indicate the position of solar noon from the spring to autumn equinox.